chintitomasud3/MyNotes/Security Concepts/threat,Vulneability.md

 Risk is the potential for loss or damage when a threat exploits a vulnerability.
 It is the likelihood of a threat taking advantage of a vulnerability and the impact it would have.

+# Likelihood is the probability a risk will occure

 ## Example
 - In the house scenario, the risk is the possibility of the burglar entering through the unlocked door and stealing valuables.
 The risk can be quantified by considering the likelihood of a burglary occurring and the value of the items that could be stolen.
 - The possibility of a hacker exploiting the software flaw to access and steal sensitive data, potentially leading to financial loss and reputational damage for the organization, is another example of risk.